AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/using_roadrunner.rst

   print rr.simulateOptions.steps

 will printout the current value for steps.
+The follow table summarizes the various options.

 =====  ======
 Option   Description